 Featured Online Masters in Health Informatics Programs

-The following program offers a MHI degree online, and is currently accepting applicants for its MHI program.
+The following programs offer a MHI degree online, and is currently accepting applicants for its MHI program.

 George Washington University's Online Master's in Health Informatics prepares you to use data analytics and health information technology to optimize health care delivery and improve patient outcomes.
 No GMAT/GRE Required.
 Become a leader in the growing field.